ntrappe/CMU_portfolio/POMODORO.md

 - **Usage Before Construction.** Understand when, how, and when your users will be using your tech before you start designing your architecture.
 Even knowing that the app would be minimizing the forced into different dimensions informed us early on that we needed a component architecture and lots of flex box.
 - **It's Never Finished.** Looking back on this app years later, I see so many more improvements we could make now that I've had much more experience in web development and fresh eyes.
 It's a good reminder that your projects are never completely done, there's always opportunities for improvement.

 [^1]: **Project Details:** Took 2 months to develop.
 Worked in a team of 11 as the lead designer and architect.
 Used JavaScript, Cypress, and Netlify.
+Try it [here](https://cse110team33.netlify.app/).
 [^2]: **The Pomodoro Technique:** (A) Work for a “pomodoro” (typically 25 minutes).
 (B) Take a 5 minute break after the "pomodoro".
 (C) After 3 “pomodoros", take a longer 15 minute break.
 (D) If a “pomodoro” is interrupted, it is forfeited and must be restarted.